ghrahul/MLflow-Basics/README.md

 ### That's it for creating the project.
 Now lets see how we can run the project and visualize logs defined by us, using MLflow UI.

-* Run `MLflow run .` command inside your project folder.
+* Run `mlflow run .` command inside your project folder.
 It will create the environment specified by you and executes the steps defined by you in your `MLproject` file.

-* Run `MLflow ui` to see all the logs of parameters and hyperparameters, versions, metrics and artifacts(e.g. model.pkl).
+* Run `mlflow ui` to see all the logs of parameters and hyperparameters, versions, metrics and artifacts(e.g. model.pkl).

 ### Now your model is ready to serve.
 Here is how you can serve your model.